They said he couldn’t make it as a global fashion icon; they were wrong.

 They said he couldn’t become the richest man in the world for 7 minutes; they were wrong.

 They said he couldn’t beat all the odds to become London’s first ever YouTube mayor…to be fair, they got that one bang on.

-But now, armed with the rosiest of cheeks & the floppiest of hair, Max Fosh heads out on his first ever nationwide tour, with his hilarious & unpredictable debut live show: Zocial Butterfly.
+But now, armed with the rosiest of cheeks & the floppiest of hair, Max Fosh faces his next challenge – the London Palladium – as he brings you his hilarious & unpredictable live show: Zocial Butterfly.

 Please be aware that terms and conditions vary depending on the venue.
 You can find all information on the respective ticketing sites

 So basically: I left school in 2013 with ambitious plans to “go into the city”.
 That's what Daddy did.
 So I spent a nepotistic month during my gap yah in an internship at a corporate firm and bloody hated it.
 I went and looked for a job of my own and got one.
 At Wowcher.
 But hey, that's showbiz baby.

 I was essentially inputting data all day and so I asked for my boss for a job title and she said I could call myself whatever I liked.
 So I became CAO – Chief Admin Officer.

 It involved lots of data input and not much else.
 When the glitz and glam of this wondrous time wore off, I started Newcastle University, in 2014.
 I joined societies that opened my eyes to different types of careers, and started hosting a slot on the University’s Student Radio.

 After a few months of this I joined the local hospital radio station, Radio Tyneside, and spent the next year or so learning tricks of the trade from the station manager, Dave Nicholson.